 You can close the Settings screen now by tapping the cog icon.

-iPhone 7 Plus only: Use the 2x camera
+Devices with multiple cameras: Use the 2x camera

 Turn on Long Exposure mode for best quality

 Long Exposure mode takes lots of photos extremely quickly, and blends them together.
 This produces very high quality photos, and eliminates a lot of image noise in very low light.
 It does however require a tripod to avoid blurring the shot.

 Open the Camera Options panel, where you’ll find the special camera modes.

 Turn on Long Exposure mode.
 This will give better quality if the image is very dark during totality.